 - If one party is mentally unstable or has incurable insanity and the couple has been apart for at least 36 months.

-In Wilmington, North Carolina, couples do not have to prove fault or come up with evidence of adultery or cheating to be able to obtain a divorce without partner’s consent.
+In Wilmington, North Carolina, couples do not have to prove fault or come up with evidence of adultery or cheating to be able to obtain a divorce without the partner’s consent.
 As long as the spouses have lived apart for at least 12 months, this alone will allow you to divorce your spouse.
 However, separation is a requirement, and you cannot be living in the same house with your partner.
 For example, you cannot come to court and state that you have been living upstairs in the same house for the last 12 months.
 That is not considered living separately in the eyes of the law and in this situation, you may not be granted the right to divorce.
-However, if you fulfill the condition, you can divorce without partner’s consent.
+However, if you fulfill the condition, you can divorce without your partner’s consent.

 How to Divorce Your Spouse in North Carolina

 If you have lived separately for a minimum of 12 months, you can divorce your spouse.
 If you have no children, you only need to address the issue of division of property.
 If you have children, you need to take into account child custody.
 If the other spouse is amicable and wants to make things simple, there is no reason to seek assistance from the court.
 But if the spouse is making things difficult, you may require mediation and legal support.
-But even in this situation, you can still file for a divorce without partner’s consent.
+But even in this situation, you can still file for a divorce without your partner’s consent.

 Divorce Without Partner’s Consent